MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 ms.custom:
 - Ent_Office_ProPlus
 - Ent_Office_Compat
-description: "Provides IT Pros with info about the different application compatibility and readiness tools that can help organizations move to Office 365 ProPlus"
+description: "Provides IT Pros with info about the different application compatibility and readiness tools that can help organizations move to Microsoft 365 Apps"
 ---

 # Overview of application compatibility and readiness assessment tools for Microsoft 365 Apps